mohammadalsukaibi/Evaluate-a-news-article-with-Natural-Language-Processing-master/README.md

 # Evaluate News Article With NLP
+## Project 4 of the front-end Udacity nanodegree

 ## project objective

 the aim of the project is to build a web tool that allows the users to run natural language processing on articles using the aylien api.